 For asylum seekers children in asylum facilities, for which school attendance is compulsory according to this Act, courses of the basic Slovak language are financially and professionally secured by the Ministry of Interior of the Slovak Republic.
 Concerning language education, the courses for foreigners children can by organised also by another legal or physical entity, after getting the accreditation according to special legal rules.
 For foreigners’ children with residence permit in the Slovak Republic, it is possible to establish other then public schools and to provide education and training also in another then state language for financial settlement.
 On the basis of the above mentioned, when providing financial resources for school and school facilities founders, which are listed in the network of schools and facilities of the ministry of education, the same rules apply for foreigners’ children in the process of provision of financial resources like with the children of the Slovak citizens.

-Further education of pedagogical employees who teach foreigners’ children is provided by the Ministry of Education, Science, Research and Sport of the Slovak Republic in professional, organisational, methodical and financial terms, with the exception of education of children in asylum facilities which is provided by the Ministry of Interior of the Slovak Republic.
+Further education of pedagogical employees who teach foreigners’ children is provided by the Ministry of Education, Research, Development, and Youth of the Slovak Republic in professional, organisational, methodical and financial terms, with the exception of education of children in asylum facilities which is provided by the Ministry of Interior of the Slovak Republic.

 Support measures for pupils from socially disadvantaged environment